Lab testing

 Offline-first engine

-- Passkeys, SSH keys, and passwords live side by side in the same keybag
+- Passkeys, SSH keys, and passwords are consolidated under one keybag

 Flexible record model